Coccinella leonina: Larva

-New Zealand

-Orange spotted ladybirds are recorded over the North Island and South Island.
-It can be found in the Port Hills in Canterbury.
-It is also found further down in New Zealand's South Island in areas including the Otago Plateau and in Central Otago.
+The larva is dark grey with some small bright orange markings on the head and thorax regions.
+The first and fourth segments of the abdomen are coloured bright orange and yellow-orange.
+These markings can be used to distinguish it from the larvae of the eleven-spotted lady beetle (Coccinella undecimpunctata) and the two-spotted lady beetle (Adalia bipunctata), which are similar in appearance and also common in New Zealand.

+Distribution and habitat

+C. leonina is endemic to New Zealand where it occurs throughout the North Island and South Island.
 They do not occur on the northern part of the mainland, not on the mainland of Auckland, Coromandel or Northland.
 However, they are found on close offshore Islands to the North Island like Poor Knights Island, Hen Island and Chicken Islands, Mokohinau Islands, Great Barrier Island, Little Barrier Island, inner Hauraki Gulf islands, Mercury Island, Aldermen Island and Mayor Island.

-Habitat preferences

-This species can be from subalpine altitudes to as low as sea level and are common in areas where they live.
-They can be found in tussock grasslands and in vegetation that is low down.
+It occurs from subalpine altitudes to as low as sea level and is common in areas where they live.
+It can be found in tussock grasslands and in vegetation that is low down.
 It is also found in native bush areas, pastures and crops.
-They are very common in areas like Banks Peninsula.